· Updated

 This is what you are paying for when you subscribe: not just the website, but the assurance that your data is not going to disappear.

-What you should do today
+What should you do today?

 Look at where your weather data lives right now.
 If the answer is "on an SD card" or "only on the WeatherLink free plan," your history is at risk.
-The fix is either to set up automatic off-site backups or to move to a hosted service that handles it for you.
+The fix is either to set up automatic off-site backups or to move to a hosted service that handles storage for you.

-For a comparison of the options, see Best Weather Station Software for a Personal Website.
+For a comparison of the software options, see Best Weather Station Software for a Personal Website.
 If you want automatic data retention without managing backups, start your Pro Weather site and your data will be stored from day one.

 Pro Weather